jhoopes/moodle-mod_activequiz/README.txt

 Changes:
 --------

-2015-04-30 - Updates required to make the edit page work with the new question engine display classes.
+2015-06-01 - Fixing of missing CSS style "hidden" as some themes do not contain this style 2015-04-30 - Updates required to make the edit page work with the new question engine display classes.
              Drag and drop of questions was also added.
 2015-01-05 - Re-written module for integration with the question engine, with many other updates.